markbaindesign/mbd-wp-deploy-scripts/scripts/README.md

 * Copy `config.sh`and all `remote-`files to your remote server.
 * IMPORTANT: The `-import`scripts delete existing files.
 Always make a backup before you run these!!!
 * Run the scripts from the scripts dir when required.

+#### Updating to latest version
+If you use NPM to manage project dependencies, you can add the Github repo to `package.json`.

+`"scripts": "markbaindesign/mbd-wp-deploy-scripts"`

+To get the latest version, run

+`npm update scripts`

+The version will be updated in your `node_modules`directory.
+Files may need to also be copied elsewhere.

+- Don't forget to also update the script files on the remote server! _